pteichman/slat/README.md

 # slat
-Slack tail / Slack archive tool
+Slack archive tool

-Some early design notes:

-This tool provides JSON output from Slack history, either an archive file (export) or from the history API.
-It is designed to keep a full archive up to date, so after a dump from an export you can run it with an API key and archive new messages.

-The output directory is filled with one file per month per channel.
-These files contain newline separated JSON objects, one message per object.

-It is designed to run from cron.
+This tool maintains a JSON archive of a Slack workspace's public channels.
+The archive can be seeded with a full export from Slack, so you will get your full message history even on a free plan.

+slat is designed to run from cron and update the archive incrementally, so as long as you don't run out of free messages between cron runs, you will retain all of your messages.

+## Installation

+You can build the slat command with "go get".

+    $ go get github.com/pteichman/slat/cmd/slat

 ## Usage

+To seed an archive directory with an export from Slack, run slat on the archive zip file:

-    slat "My Slack export Jan 1 2018.zip"
+    $ slat -o /path/to/archive "My Slack export Jan 1 2018.zip"

+To update that archive with new messages, you will need a Slack API token.
+You can create one that works with slat here: https://api.slack.com/custom-integrations/legacy-tokens

+Pass that token in the process environment, like this:

-    SLACK_API_TOKEN="xoxp..." slat
+    $ SLACK_API_TOKEN="xoxp..." slat -o /path/to/archive